 - Developer shall perform all activities necessary to relocate displacees in accordance with the Uniform Act and other applicable Laws.
-ADOT will determine relocation eligibility for all displacees. - 28 Developer shall obtain and maintain a minimum of one relocation office within the 59th Avenue - 29 segment of the Project and one office within the Pecos Road segment of the Project.
-Developer - 30 shall not locate the relocation offices in the Project Collocated Office or field offices.
-The - 31 relocation offices must comply with all applicable building and fire codes and ADA requirements. - 32 Developer shall obtain all facility space, permits, licenses, and approvals and pay for all utility - 33 services for the relocation offices.
-The relocation offices must be staffed by qualified relocation - 34 personnel during office hours.
-Office hours must be posted and the office must, at a minimum, - 35 be open during the office hours below: - A. Monday through Friday: 8:00 am to 5:00 pm - 37 B. Saturday: 9:00 am to 12:00pm - 38 C. Sunday: office may be closed - In addition to the office hours listed above, Developer shall make reasonable attempts to be available to all displacees for relocation services at the convenience of the displacees. - 41 With respect to relocation assistance.
-Developer shall: - 42 A. Assist with all relocation appeal requests and be responsible for carrying out decisions made by ADOT or a court. - B. Direct in writing any questions as to the eligibility of a potential displacee to ADOT. - 45 C. Locate available comparable functionally equivalent housing and maintain related files.
+ADOT will determine relocation eligibility for all displacees. - 33 Developer shall obtain and maintain a minimum of one relocation office within the 59th Avenue - 34 segment of the Project.
+Developer shall not locate the relocation offices in the Project - 35 Collocated Office or field offices.
+The relocation offices must comply with all applicable building - 36 and fire codes and ADA requirements.
+Developer shall obtain all facility space, permits. - 37 licenses, and approvals and pay for all utility services for the relocation offices.
+The relocation - 38 offices must be staffed by qualified relocation personnel during office hours.
+Office hours must - 39 be posted and the office must, at a minimum, be open during the office hours below: - 40 A. Monday through Friday: 8:00 am to 5:00 pm - 41 B. Saturday: 9:00 am to 12:00pm - 42 C. Sunday: office may be closed - In addition to the office hours listed above, Developer shall make reasonable attempts to be available to all displacees for relocation services at the convenience of the displacees. - With respect to relocation assistance, Developer shall:

-- 1 D. Locate available commercial, retail, and industrial sites and maintain related files. - E. Prior to submission to displaces, Developer shall compute and submit Requests for Relocation Supplements to ADOT for approval in ADOT's good faith discretion. - F. Maintain contact report on a relocation advisory assistance parcel record. - G. Attend all closings on replacement properties, if requested by any party involved, and assure supplemental payments, if any, are properly distributed. - H. Notify ADOT immediately if a displacee has not moved after the required vacate date.
-Developer shall also prepare and submit a Written Recommendation to Facilitate the Displacee's Move to ADOT for approval in ADOT's good faith discretion. - I. Be available for any administrative appeals or court hearings. - J. Prepare and submit Relocation Payment Claim Submissions for all displacees and all relocation assistance benefits to ADOT for review and approval by ADOT, in ADOT's sole discretion. - K. Maintain a complete relocation file, separate from acquisition files, on each displacee and make it available for inspection by ADOT. - L. Be responsible for all relocation activities that occur after deposit or payment of the bond required by an order for immediate possession, when a parcel referred to the Office of the Attorney General for eminent domain also has a relocation issue.
+- A. Assist with all relocation appeal requests and be responsible for carrying out decisions made by ADOT or a court. - B. Direct in writing any questions as to the eligibility of a potential displacee to ADOT. - 4 C. Locate available comparable functionally equivalent housing and maintain related files. - D. Locate available commercial, retail, and industrial sites and maintain related files. - E. Prior to submission to displaces, Developer shall compute and submit Relocation Supplement Requests to ADOT for approval in ADOT's good faith discretion. - F. Maintain contact report on a relocation advisory assistance parcel record. - 9 G. Attend all closings on replacement properties, if requested by any party involved, and assure supplemental payments, if any, are properly distributed. - H. Notify ADOT immediately if a displace has not moved after the required vacate date.
+Developer shall submit the written Displacee Move Facilitation Recommendation to ADOT for approval in ADOT's good faith discretion. - I. Be available for any administrative appeals or court hearings. - J. Prepare and submit Relocation Payment Claim Submissions for all displacees and all relocation assistance benefits to ADOT for review and approval by ADOT, in ADOT's sole discretion. - K. Maintain a complete relocation file, separate from acquisition files, on each displacee and make it available for inspection by ADOT. - L. Be responsible for all relocation activities that occur after deposit or payment of the bond required by an order for immediate possession, when a parcel referred to the Office of the Attorney General for eminent domain also has a relocation issue.
 Developer shall adjust relocation computations based on the approved Administrative Settlement Offer or court award. - M. Prepare all correspondence to the displacees or their representative(s) on Developer's letterhead and have Developer's correspondence signed by Developer's relocation agent. - N. Maintain Utility service to occupied properties until relocation is complete. - O. Provide adequate access to all occupied parcels until relocation is complete

-26 470.4.3 Closing Services
+30 470.4.3 Closing Services

-- 27 For purposes of closing services, Developer shall: - A. Deliver State warrant to title company as requested by ADOT. - B. Immediately after closing, obtain and submit all Original Recorded Instruments of Conveyance to ADOT for review and approval by ADOT, in ADOT's sole discretion. - C. Within 30 days following closing, obtain and submit an Original Issued Title Policy to ADOT for approval in ADOT's good faith discretion.
+- 31 For purposes of closing services, Developer shall: - A. Deliver the State warrant to the title company as requested by ADOT. - B. Immediately after closing, obtain and submit all Original Recorded Instruments of Conveyance to ADOT for review and approval by ADOT, in ADOT's sole discretion. - C. Within 30 days following closing, obtain and submit an Original Issued Title Policy to ADOT for approval in ADOT's good faith discretion.